Use of publicly owned property for affordable housing

 This policy tool can be used effectively in all communities and is particularly important in communities where vacant land appropriate for residential use is scarce.

 Once available sites have been identified, the department of housing typically issues a request for proposals (RFP).
-The RFP should clearly state affordability expectations, including the income level(s) to be served and the required duration of the affordability period, preferences for serving special populations (e.g., seniors, families, formerly homeless individuals, etc.), and any other terms under which the property, or development rights, are offered.
+The RFP should clearly state approximate or anticipated density and unit count, affordability expectations including the income level(s) to be served and the required duration of the affordability period, preferences for serving special populations (e.g., seniors, families, formerly homeless individuals, etc.), and any other terms under which the property, or development rights, are offered.

 In some cases, cities give affordable housing developers priority access at a fair market price, without any additional incentives or discounts.
 This approach helps non-profit and mission-driven developers avoid competition with for-profit developers who are able bid up the price, but in many high cost cities that may not be enough to make affordable housing economically viable, particularly if the housing is targeted on very low-income families.
 To overcome this challenge, many cities offer surplus or underutilized property at a discounted price or with access to low-cost financing when used for affordable housing, allowing the swift development of high-quality affordable housing units with less initial financial burden.